harrisonMondragon/cpsc-453/README.md

   - Use the `RIGHT` and `LEFT` cursor keys to rotate about the $x$ axis.
   - Use the `UP` and `DOWN` cursor keys to rotate about the $y$ axis.
   - Use the `x` and `z` keys to rotate about the $z$ axis.
-  - Press `i` to toggle between intrinsic and extrinsic rotation modes.
+  - Press `i` or `spacebar` to toggle between intrinsic and extrinsic rotation modes.
   - Use the `=` and `-` keys to scale up and down.

   <br>